BertKoor/wt-module-custom-views/README.md

 The mechanism to supply custom translations via `.php` or `.csv` files is borrowed from webtrees 1.7.
 It is deemed simple enough and fit for most use cases.
 Both formats may be used, even for the same language.

-The provided `en-US.csv` and `en-US.php` translation file can be deleted.
+The provided `en-US.csv` and `en-US.php` translation files serve just as an example and can be deleted.
-These serve just as an example.

 * `en-US.csv` contains an alternative title of the login page.
-* `en-US.php` changes the phrase "_Forgot password?_" to "_Request a new password_", which also is present on the login page.
+* `en-US.php` changes the phrase "_Forgot password?_" to "_Request a new password_".
+   That phrase is also present on the login page, so you can verify the alternative text is used.

 ### Translation file requirements:
 * The file location must be the `resources/lang/` directory of this module.
-* The file name should be the code of the language plus `.csv` or `.php`.
+* The file name must be the code of the language (case-sensitive!) with file extension `.csv` or `.php`.
 * Valid language codes can be looked up in the `resources/lang/` directory of webtrees.
-* Currently only simple translations (without context) are supported.

 #### For `.php` files:
 * They must return an array of key-value pairs, eg: